 Now the idea that worked so well in my head had to become a reality in paper and I was somewhat unsure just how to go about it!
 Not only was I attempting to recreate these wonders of nature out of paper (the irony of which was not lost on me) but this was a book without structure, story or text.
 No beginning, middle, or end.
 It was going to be eye-candy only.

-We all met again to brainstorm about what the content should be.
+We all met at Chronicle to brainstorm about what the content should be.
 Which flowers did we like, should this be seasonal, regional, or maybe symbolic?
-There were several angles we could take, but in the end the book would dictate us.
+There were several angles we could take, but in the end the paper would dictate us.

 It became apparent that I needed to know something about flower arranging and so I set off down the research path.
 I gathered books on flower arranging, catalogs from FTD, trawled the Internet, considered a course in ikebana, and wondered what Martha Stewart would do.
 Then I realized just what I’d gotten myself into.
 So many of the flowers were either too small or too complicated to open as a page was turned.
 This was very different to origami or paper sculpture flowers.
 I was beginning to feel overwhelmed by choice: Was it florally correct to group this flower with this flower, or this foliage with this foliage?
 For a day or so I just felt dizzy from considering all the options!